microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 ---
-title: Remote UI
+title: *Remote UI*
-description: A walkthrough exploring the Remote UI features
+description: A walkthrough exploring the *Remote UI* features
 date: 2022-7-18
 ---

-# Why Remote UI
+# Why *Remote UI*
 One of the main goals of the VisualSudio.Extensibility model is to allow extensions to run outside of the Visual Studio process.
 This introduces an obstacle for adding UI support to extensions since most UI frameworks are in-process.

 *Remote UI* is a set of classes allowing to define WPF controls in an *out-of-proc* extension and showing them as part of the Visual Studio UI.

 *Remote UI* leans heavily towards the *Model-View-ViewModel* design pattern relying on XAML and data binding, commands (instead of events), and triggers (instead of interacting with the [logical tree](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/trees-in-wpf) from *code-behind*).

-While *Remote UI* was developed to support *out-of-proc* extensions, VisualStudio.Extensibility APIs that rely on *Remote UI*, like `ToolWindow`, will leverage *Remote UI* for *in-proc* extensions as well.
+While *Remote UI* was developed to support *out-of-proc* extensions, *VisualStudio.Extensibility* APIs that rely on *Remote UI*, like `ToolWindow`, will leverage *Remote UI* for *in-proc* extensions as well.

 The main differences between *Remote UI* and normal WPF development are:
-- most *Remote UI* operations, including binding to the data context and command execution, are asynchronous.
+- Most *Remote UI* operations, including binding to the data context and command execution, are asynchronous.
+- When defining data types to be used in *Remote UI* data contexts they must be decorated with the `DataContract` and `DataMember` attributes.
 - *Remote UI* doesn't allow referencing your own custom controls.
 - A *Remote user control* is fully defined in a single XAML file which references a single (but potentially complex and nested) data context object.
-- *Remote UI* doesn't support code behind or event handlers (workarounds are descrived in the [advanced Remote UI concepts](advanced-remote-ui.md) document).
+- *Remote UI* doesn't support code behind or event handlers (workarounds are descrived in the [advanced *Remote UI* concepts](advanced-remote-ui.md) document).
 - A *Remote user control* is actually instantiated in the Visual Studio process, not the process hosting the extension: the XAML cannot reference types and assemblies from the extension but can reference types and assemblies from the Visual Studio process.

-# Creating a Remote UI Hello World extension
+# Creating a *Remote UI* Hello World extension
-Let's start creating the most basic Remote UI extension.
+Let's start creating the most basic *Remote UI* extension.

 Follow the instructions in [Creating your first out-of-process Visual Studio extension](../getting-started/create-your-first-extension.md).